iamapinan/PDPA-Consent/readme.txt

 == Description ==

-This WordPress plugin help you to generate pdpa consent terms page and consent notification popup.
-You can edit the term page and publish on your website.
+This WordPress plugin help you to generate Thailand PDPA consent terms page and consent notification popup.
+You can edit the term page and publish on your website with elegant and powerful solution.

 == PDPA Consent ==